The Horizon Threshold in Cooperative Multi-Agent Reward-Free Exploration: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work, we introduce the problem of cooperative multi-agent reward-free exploration, in which a centralized learning algorithm deploys multiple agents in parallel to learn unknown environment dynamics.
 We identify a fundamental trade-off between parallel time and agent complexity that naturally arises in this setting and analyze it.

-Our results present a sharp transition when the number of learning phases scales with $H$, the horizon of the learned MDP.
+Our results present a regime change when the number of learning phases scales with $H$, the horizon of the learned MDP.
 For $H$ learning phases we show a computationally efficient algorithm that requires $\tilde{O}(S^6 H^6 A / \epsilon^2)$ agents.
-In contrast, when the number of learning phases is reduced to $\rho << H$, we prove that any algorithm must deploy at least $\Omega(A^{(H-1)/\rho} / \rho)$ agents.
+In contrast, when the number of learning phases is reduced to $\rho < H$, we prove that any algorithm must deploy at least $\Omega(A^{(H-1)/\rho} / \rho)$ agents.
 Together, these results demonstrate two distinct learning regimes: one with polynomial and one with exponential agent complexity, determined by the number of learning phases.

 Several directions for future work remain.
-First, reducing the polynomial dependence on $S$ and $H$ in our upper bound would lead to a tighter characterization of the polynomial regime.
-Second, extending our results to settings with large or continuous state spaces, where effective exploration is substantially more challenging and crucial for many real-world applications, is an important direction for future work.
+First, reducing the polynomial dependence on $S$ and $H$ in our upper bound — both under general conditions and under additional assumptions — would lead to a tighter characterization of the polynomial regime.
+Second, extending our results to settings with large or continuous state spaces is another important direction.
+We hope this work inspires deeper understanding of cooperative multi-agent exploration and further investigation into the fundamental limits of parallel reinforcement learning.